natelindev/tsdav/docs/docs/webdav/collection/collectionQuery.md

 `collectionQuery` will reject with an error if:

 - The server returns a non-OK HTTP response (e.g., 504 Gateway Timeout, 401 Unauthorized).
-- Any individual response within a Multi-Status payload has a status code >= 400, except a lone 404 with no properties.
-Some CalDAV servers answer an empty `calendar-query` that way instead of an empty `<D:multistatus/>` ([RFC 4791 §7.8](https://www.rfc-editor.org/rfc/rfc4791.html#section-7.8)); that is treated as no results.
+- Any individual response within a Multi-Status payload has a status code >= 400, except a lone collection-level 404 with no properties, propstat, or error element for a `calendar-query` using the CalDAV default namespace.
+Its href must match the queried collection (relative hrefs and trailing slashes are supported).
+This accommodates older Stalwart servers that used that response for empty queries instead of the empty `<D:multistatus/>` required by [RFC 4791 §7.8](https://www.rfc-editor.org/rfc/rfc4791.html#section-7.8).
+Object-level 404s and failures in other REPORT types still reject.
 - The server response is not valid XML when a Multi-Status response is expected.